bhushan017/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for training the model is located in the eigth cell of the ipython notebook.

-To train the model, I used an ....
+To train the model, I used AdamOptimizer for optimizing.
+Batch size of 128.
+Epochs of 20.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.